 IRS Appeals Guidance on In-Person Conferences

 The IRS Office of Appeals has been making changes to how it conducts appeals conferences.
-In this past few years, these changes have made it difficult to obtain an in-person conference.
+In the past few years, these changes have made it difficult to obtain an in-person conference.
 The IRS recently issued interim guidance AP-08-1118-0013 to authorize appeals to allow for more in-person conferences.
 About the IRS Office of Appeals The IRS…